Dense inert metal explosive: Toxic/carcinogenic effects

 Tungsten alloy carcinogenicity may be most closely related to the nickel content of the alloys used in weapons to date; however, pure tungsten and tungsten trioxide are also suspected of carcinogenic and other toxic properties, and have been shown to have such effects in animal studies.

 In 2009, a group of Italian scientists affiliated with the New Weapons Research Committee (NWRC) watchdog group pronounced DIME wounds "untreatable" because the powdered tungsten they dispense cannot be removed surgically.

 Use in battle

 In July and August 2006, doctors in the Gaza Strip reported unusual wounds caused by Israel Defense Forces attacks against Palestinians, claiming that they were from previously unknown weapons.
 A lab analysis of the metals found in the victims' bodies was reportedly "compatible with the hypothesis" that DIME weapons were involved.
 Israel denied possessing or using such weapons, and an Israeli military expert said that the wounds were consistent with ordinary explosives.

 Mads Gilbert and Erik Fosse, working on wounded from the 2008–2009 Israel–Gaza conflict, reported injuries that they believed were caused by some new type of weapon used by Israel, which they speculated were DIME bombs.
 Gilbert and Fosse made the same accusations during the 2014 Gaza conflict.

+In the Gaza war, there have been reports of fragmentary explosive devices containing minuscule fragmentation clusters of tungsten alloy, with doctors having retrieved the material from bodies of victims.